 Last year, I posted a Marketing Matter that stated “It’s not who you know, but who knows you.”
 Sales guru Jeffrey Gitomer has stated this concept in several of his excellent and inspiring books.

 Networking is essential in today’s business world.
-It was essential 30 years ago, but we didn’t have access to the Internet in 1988.
-If you know today someone, you can make a connection with that person to get to where you desire to go, obtain what you need, or, at the very least, connect with another person who can help you attain one of the first two potential outcomes.
+It was essential 35 years ago, but we didn’t have access to the Internet in 1988.
+Today, if you know someone, you can make a connection with that person to get to where you desire to go, obtain what you need, or, at the very least, connect with another person who can help you attain one of the first two potential outcomes.

 But that will only take you so far.
 When additional business (or enrollment in the case of a school) is necessary, your integrity, reputation and manner in which you deal with others will be shown to others by your example.
 You become the person (or your school becomes the institution) that people will seek out because of what you are.
 The theory of “Who Knows You” draws people to you and your school.
 It’s the basis of the success of “Word of Mouth” marketing, and why “Word of Mouth” is the most powerful type of marketing you can emphasize.

 But even focusing on “Who Knows You” will only take you so far.
 The real power is integrity (“Doing the right thing when nobody’s watching”) not acquaintance (“Who do you know”) or reputation (“Who knows you”).

 You never know who you’re going to know.